alstat/Analysis-with-Programming/README.md

 tively.
 The statistical software used is R, and methods of space-time ARIMA in R is presented in this paper.
 Finally, the space-time ARIMA forecast errors were found to be satisfactory for both data.

+## Scope of the Study
+This study will focus on ARIMA and STARIMA modelling, and will cover the identification, estimation, and diagnostic checking.
+The study will use the R statistical package for graphical illustrations and numeric computa- tions.
+The data analysed is the rainfall data of the city of Hong Kong.